werzum/werzum.github.io/_posts/2022-02-13-Obsidian-Mobile-Sync.md

 1. **Install termux, termux widget and (obviously) obsidian**

-From https://github.com/termux/termux-app, https://github.com/termux/termux-widget download the APKs and install them.
+From [Github Termux](https://github.com/termux/termux-app), [Github Termux Widget](https://github.com/termux/termux-widget) download the APKs and install them.
 Obsidian can be found on the play store.

 2. **Install git, open-ssh and clone repo**